carordc/bioinformatics-workflows/amplicon/qiime2/README.md

 - Alpha diversity
 - Beta diversity

-## Amplicon markers

-Workflows may include:

-- 16S rRNA
-- 18S rRNA
-- ITS

 ## Notes

 Parameters such as trimming and truncation lengths should be adjusted according to the sequencing run and read quality.